Gusto/it-cpe-opensource/autopromote/README.md

 The script works by storing a `last_promoted` datetime in the `_metadata` array on all `pkginfo.plist` files it promotes.

+In order for the script to run properly, your modified `autopromote.json` configuration file must be copied to `/usr/local/munki/autopromote.json`

 #### Setup

 0. `mkdir .venv && virtualenv .venv -p $(which python3) && source ./.venv/bin/activate` (py 3)